pbagos/PYRAMA/README.md

 ```
 ##Use case scenario data

-Use case scenario data are available [here](https://drive.google.com/file/d/19fUN46UbhOgE6qTpICNM-OQTHqpmHjTA/view?usp=drive_link).

-The replication report is available at analysis_code.html  file of this repository
+The replication report is available at analysis_code.html  file of this repository with all data and results.

 ## Contributing